 Now, you can head out with complete confidence as you’ll know the exact location of local boat ramps that are available for use.

-To track down a public boat ramp, the only tool you need is the online boat ramp locator which can be found here.
+To track down a public boat ramp, the only tool you need is the online boat ramp locator which can be found at the top of the page.

 This interactive map provides comprehensive for the whole of the US so whether you’re looking for some boat ramps close to home or while you’re away on vacation, this tool has it covered.